 - Will data collection for JOLTS be impacted by COVID-19?
 JOLTS data collection for the February reference month was not affected by COVID-19.
 Data for March and subsequent months were affected.
 BLS modified the JOLTS alignment procedure to more accurately capture changes in separations and hires due to COVID-19.
 More details are in the JOLTS news releases.

 - Will BLS attempt to quantify the overall impact of COVID-19 on JOLTS estimates?
 The primary goal for JOLTS is to provide accurate estimates of job openings, hires, and separations.
 It will not be possible to precisely quantify the impact of COVID-19 on job openings, hires, or separations because its effects cannot be separated from other influences on the economy, particularly at the national level.
 Changes for a specific month against those of recent months may provide a general indication of the impacts at the national level.
 BLS also can provide information on overall program response rates relative to the time period before the widespread impact of the COVID-19 pandemic and response efforts in the United States.

 - Will JOLTS suppress any cells, series, indexes, or observations due to the COVID-19 pandemic?
 The JOLTS program does not expect an impact on publication cell suppression.

 - How will the COVID-19 pandemic affect the JOLTS measures of error?
-Since the JOLTS program uses the median standard error over 5 years, the observed effect months affected by COVID-19 on the 5-year median is not likely to be large.
-JOLTS will not have error measures that include data from the current year until annual processing in March 2021.
+Because the JOLTS program uses the median standard error over 5 years, the effect of the COVID-19 pandemic on the 5-year median standard errors for 2021 was not significant.
+JOLTS error measures for 2021, released in March 2021, include data from all months in 2020.